SwapnilD03/SwapnilD03/README.md

 # 💫 About Me:
-I’m a final-year Electrical Engineering undergraduate at NIT Durgapur, minoring in Computer Science, with a strong interest in Software Engineering, Machine Learning, and applied AI systems.
+EE + CS Grad from NIT Durgapur, with a strong interest in Software Engineering, Machine Learning, and applied AI systems.
 I enjoy building end-to-end, production-oriented projects that combine solid DSA foundations with modern ML and backend engineering.

 ## 🌐 Socials: